 In the pharmacology and science interest you, abd you enjoy a research environment, you may want to become a pharmacologists.
 You’ll work to research and develop new drugs.
 The field requires a Ph.
 D. in PharmD.
 That means you’ll earn multiple degrees, since you’ll need at least a Bachelor’s degree, usually a Master’s, to enter a doctoral program. have a different role than pharmacists.
 Salaries range from $80,000 to $100,000.
 The field continues to grow since healthcare requires medicines.

 If you love people, pay close attention to detail and enjoy hard science, the position of dosimetrists might be for you.
 As a part of the radiation oncology team, you will help treat cancer patients using radiation therapy.
 This position designs and tests radiation treatments, documents treatment plans and consults with patients, doctors and other members of the radiation oncology team.
+A good first step in pursuing this career path is to attend one of the many schools for radiation therapy, though you will then have to enroll in a dosimetrist certificate program.
 The position requires close proximity to radioactive materials and requires safety protocols.
 Annual pay ranges from $81,000 and $112,000.
 Both hospitals and cancer treatment centers employee dosimetrists.

 The healthcare field boasts many more choices than doctors and nurses.
 Whether you’re a performing artist, a problem solver or a documentarian, healthcare offers a career for you.
 You probably had not heard of most of these careers before, but these fun, exciting choices offer unique ways to help heal people using your special talents.
 Most require the same education commitment as becoming a nurse or doctor, but offer great work perks like dancing or singing throughout the day, leading a drum circle, saving a life, or developing a cutting-edge drug treatment.
 Many will even allow you to work while you pursue an online nursing degree.
 They also provide job security and great pay.